mulias/mulias.github.io/content/drafts/possum-overview.md

 scripts = [ "possum.js" ]
 +++

-[Possum](https://github.com/mulias/possum_parser_language) is a domain-specific language designed for processing text, inspired by classic Unix utilities like [AWK](https://en.wikipedia.org/wiki/AWK) and [sed](https://en.wikipedia.org/wiki/Sed).
+[Possum](https://github.com/mulias/possum_parser_language) is a domain-specific language designed for parsing text, inspired by classic Unix utilities like [AWK](https://en.wikipedia.org/wiki/AWK) and [sed](https://en.wikipedia.org/wiki/Sed).
 You can use Possum for tasks ranging from single-line command line scripts for data extraction, to quickly prototyping a new programming language syntax.
-The language has a minimalist and focused feature set, and uses a [combinatorial parsing](https://en.wikipedia.org/wiki/Parser_combinator) approach for writing declarative programs that are both compact and readable.
+The language aims to make parsing friendly and fun, and uses a minimal feature set to write declarative programs that are both compact and readable.

 This guide teaches the basics of Possum using interactive examples, and should give you enough context to handle a wide range of parsing situations.
 If you're checking out Possum for the first time and want to learn more about the language at a higher level, I'm planning on writing separate articles about the design philosophy behind Possum, and examples of parsing larger and more complex input cases.